 This building was designed to use a central steam boiler system, and the condensate system was designed with and incorporated a “vacuum return system.”
 In these situations, the vacuum pump is designed to remove the trapped air in the return piping, forming a vacuum that helps the condensate drain back to the mechanical room.
 The condensate is then transferred back to the boiler feed system to be reused for the generation of steam.

-In with the New Custom-Designed Duplex Vacuum Condensate Pump System
+Unique Specifications Required a Custom-Designed Vacuum Condensate Pump System

 From the technical, pump-speak standpoint, Metropolitan built and installed a custom-designed duplex vacuum condensate pump system with two 25 HP liquid ring vacuum pumps.
 Due to the age of the building, the pipes are difficult to access without risking unnecessary damage to the historic property, so it was necessary to stick with a vacuum pump system.
 This, however, is not common in commercial applications, so the entire system had to be custom designed.